 Here’s how to read and report the results for a paired t test.

-Because our p-value (0.002) is less than the standard significance level of 0.05, we can reject the null hypothesis.
+Because our p-value (0.002) for the paired sample t-test is less than the standard significance level of 0.05, we can reject the null hypothesis.
+The results are statistically significant.
 Our sample data support the notion that the average paired difference does not equal zero.
 Specifically, the Posttest mean is greater than the Pretest mean.

 The sample estimate of the difference (-10.77) is unlikely to equal the population difference.
 The confidence interval estimates that the actual population difference between the Pretest and Posttest is likely between -16.96 and -4.59.

 The negative values reflect the fact that the Pretest has a lower mean than the Posttest (i.e., Pretest – Posttest < 0).
-The confidence interval excludes the value of zero (no difference between groups), so we can conclude that the population rates are different.
+The confidence interval excludes the zero (no difference between the paired samples) as a likely value, so we can conclude that the population difference does not equal zero.

-If high scores are better, then the Posttest scores are significantly better than the pretest scores.
+If high scores are better, the paired sample t-test indicates that the Posttest scores are significantly better than the pretest scores.

 To learn more about performing t-tests and how they work, read the following posts: